Overview

 What is the graduation rate at University of Chicago?

-96% of students who start at University of Chicago end up finishing their degree within six years of enrolling.
-This is 38% more than the national median.
+95% of students who start at University of Chicago finish their degree within six years of enrolling.
+This is 37% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of University of Chicago go on to earn?

-10 years after starting school at University of Chicago, the median earnings among students who received federal financial aid was $91,885.
+The median income of students 10 years after starting at University of Chicago is $91,885.
 This is $41,494 more than the national median.

 How much do students at UChicago take out in loans?

-Graduates of UChicago have to take out a median of $15,000 in federal student loans.
-This is $1,500 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+Graduates of UChicago take out a median of $15,000 in federal student loans.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources